WDCommunity/wdpksrc/README.rst

 =====================
 I (Stefaan / TFL) am refactoring this repo for compatibility with OS5.
 Please use issues tab if something is broken.

+Several OS5 packages are now available on `Bintray`_.
+The wdcommunity website is still to be updated.

 wdpksrc
 =======